 Jake works as an Account Manager at Astronomer, Inc., a series A technology startup enabling companies to adopt Apache Airflow, a data pipeline and machine learning software.
 Jake has experience in customer relationship management, software adoption and expansion, and business development.
 Prior to Astronomer, Jake served as the Director of Special Education at a charter school in New Orleans through Teach for America.

 Jake and Bobby hosted bi-annual blood drives at their home since 2012, and Jake has continued the tradition in the years since Bobby died.
 The drives have collected almost 1000 pints of blood.

 Jake graduated from Hamilton College in 2017 with a BA in Economics.

-Liz has volunteered at NYU Winthrop Hospital for nearly 30 years.
-Currently, she serves as the Vice President of the NYU Winthrop Auxiliary, President of the Patient and Family Advisory Council, a member of the NYU Winthrop Board of Regents, and a member of the NYU Winthrop Medical School Admissions Executive Committee.
+Liz is an active volunteer throughout the community.
+She has been a volunteer at NYU Langone-Long Island Hospital for nearly 30 years, and her roles include: vice president of the hospital Auxiliary, president of the Pediatric Patient and Family Advisory Council, a member of the Board of Regents, and a member of the NYU Langone-Long Island School of Medicine Admissions Executive Committee.